Saint Vulgan

-Saint Vulgan, or Wulgan, was an English evangelizer and hermit of the 7th century who is considered a saint by the Catholic and Orthodox churches.
+Saint Vulgan, or Wulgan, (died c.
+569) was an English evangelizer and hermit of the 7th century who is considered a saint by the Catholic and Orthodox churches.
 Very little is known of his life, and he may have not existed.

 Life

 Saint Wulgan, Archbishop of Canterbury, was a 7th century English evangelizer.

 He crossed the English Channel and landed in the region of Wissant.